Business

 The range goes well beyond groceries.
 Alongside fresh food, the clubs stock electronics, appliances and household goods, and often add services such as optical, pharmacy and hearing care under one roof.

 Chile will be market number fourteen.
-The San Diego-based company already runs about fifty-six clubs across twelve countries and a United States territory, serving more than four million members, with its only other South American operation in Colombia since 2011.
+The San Diego-based company already runs about fifty-six clubs across twelve countries and a United States territory, serving more than four million members.
+Its only other South American operation has been in Colombia since 2011.

 The rollout is deliberately staged.
 First stores are planned for the Santiago area, in Chicureo, Las Condes and Peñalolén, with openings expected from 2027 under what the company calls a progressive investment plan.